angus-c/just/README.md

 [![Build Status](https://travis-ci.org/angus-c/just.svg?branch=master)](http://travis-ci.org/angus-c/just.js)

 A library of **zero-dependency** npm modules that do just do one thing.
-Guilt-free utilities for every occasion.
-Perfect for the Mobile Web.
+A guilt-free alternative to those bulkier libraries.
+Suitable for mobile web clients or wherever bytes are precious.

 We welcome contributions.
 Please follow the [contribution guidelines](#new-module-guidelines) below.